If you have several days on the island, I strongly suggest enjoying a Santorini boat tour.

 My pictures below were take on the ferry from Mykonos.

-- 90+ photos to help you select where to go
+- 90+ original photos to help you choose

 Want to see more of Santorini?